 The Christopher S. "Kit" Bond Lecture Series

 Do I need a passport?

 A Special Gift

 In 1999, Mr. Seigo Arai, businessman and friend of the Shibusawa family, made a generous gift to the University of Missouri-St. Louis to establish the Ei'ichi Shibusawa-Seigo Arai Professorship in Japanese Studies.
-The professor strengthens the East Asian program by developing and offering additional courses, conducting research, and by organizing and presenting programs for the community about Japanese culture and society.
+The professor strengthens the profile for Japan studies by developing and offering additional courses, conducting research, and by organizing and presenting programs for the campus and local community about Japanese culture and society.

 Programs for Campus and Community

 The Professorship sponsors a variety of speakers and programs on Japan studies.
 Past academic events supported by the Professorship include a symposium on The Politics of Speaking Japanese (2014), and a symposium on Pop Heroines and Female Icons of Japan (2012).
 Recent invited lectures have focused on Edo period letter writing, the Japanese typewriter, and morning television drams called asadora.